jyeg/angulpifango/README.md

 BUILD
 ------
-When you're ready to build the JS file for Django, run `gulp build:django` which will run various tasks and put the resulting JS file into the `static/js` directory.
+When you're ready to build the JS file for Django, run `gulp djangify` which will run various tasks and put the resulting JS file into the `static/js` directory.

 NOTES
 ------